NoraZheng/Jon-Sknow-Quiz/README.md

 # Jon-Snow-Quiz
 A 5-question quiz about Game of Thrones character Jon Snow.
-Download everything then run index.html

 Features:<br>
     <br>jQuery